IFB-ElixirFr/sandboxbioscenarios/linux_basics_session01/steps/step05.md

 ## Options

-Options modify the waya command works.
+Options modify the way a command works.
 In Bash, shell options start with a simple or double dash (`-` or `--`).

 For example, we can display the size of the files using the `--size` option of the `ls` command.